algobot76/wall-street-visualiza/README.md

 - Honourable mention: Kristy Yang ([@kristyyang](https://github.com/kristyyang)) as our UI designer

 ## Project Description
+### High Level Description
+Wall-street-Visualiza is created to help investors to have easy acess to performance of a particular company that they are intereted in investing.
+Specifically, each companies financial statements is only one click away and all news related to the company can be filtered based on the dates selected.
+This way, the investor can both analyze and evaluate the company both fundamentally and behaviourily.
 ### Who is it for?

 The project we are aiming to build is a visualization tool for users who are interested in understanding the price movements of a given publicly traded company.